Family Dollar, Dollar Tree or Dollar General: Which One Is Cheapest?

 In theory, the dollar store seems like it might be a one-way ticket to paradise.
 A store full of all of the items you need and, yes, some of the items you want — all for the price of a dollar.
 What could be better?

-But at the end of 2021, popular chain Dollar Tree announced that it would be raising the price on most of its products from $1.00 to $1.25.
+Still, it’s important to distinguish real dollar stores from their mere imitations, of which there are many.
+Atthe end of 2021, popular chain Dollar Tree announced that it would be raising the price on most of its products from $1.00 to $1.25.
 The traditional dollar store was becoming a dollar store in name only.
+There may only be one true dollar store left in America: Mighty Dollar, which says it still sells goods for only $1.

 Still, we’ll leave you with a silver lining here: Dollar stores remain an inexpensive alternative to the big box stores where you’ll typically find your essentials, like laundry detergent, trash bags and body wash.
 In fact, you might be surprised by what you can find for a discount at the dollar store, items like socks, vases, greeting cards and even party supplies.